 The tubing can get clogged by leaves, dirt, and debris from the birds.
 Every now and then, remove the tubing from your birdbath and run a weak bleach solution through it.
 Be careful—no more than 9 parts water to 1 part bleach.

 The basin itself can get dirty, even with all that moving water.
 At least every other day, drain and replace the water.
 Several times per week, clean your birdbath thoroughly, including rocks and accessories that sit inside the bath and are used for perching by the birds.
 Just make sure to rinse everything well afterward and let it dry before you refill it.
-For more details on cleaning your birdbath, see our blog post and Mondays with Martha #12.
+For more details on cleaning your birdbath, see our blog post and Mondays with Martha #60 Part 2.

 Moving water is irresistible to wild birds, so you should see a variety of birds that don't normally visit your backyard.
 Don't miss out on the show!
 Put your birdbath somewhere where you can watch the birds from your window or your porch.
 You work hard for these birds—let them entertain you!
 Remember for their safety and to reduce the chance of window strikes, place your birdbath within 3 feet of a wall with windows or more than 30 feet away.